omerimzali/laravel-jwt-auth/app/README.md

 ## Verification
  Once a user created, It has not email validation so you should run `php artisan update:email-verify email@email.com` command

+## Docker
+- Unfortunately, I did not have a chance to try dockerfile because mysql does not have an arm version.
+But I've create a proper .dockerfile and docker-compose.yaml

 ## Endpoints